 The first issue was whether the Federal Court had jurisdiction and if so, should the Federal Court decline to exercise its jurisdiction.

-The Federal Court referred to ss 4 and 44 of the Federal Courts Act, RSC 1985, c F-7 which basically states that the Federal Court is a court of equity.
+The Federal Court referred to ss 4 and 44 of the Federal Courts Act, which state that the Federal Court is a court of equity.
 Given that an injunction is an equitable remedy, therefore the Federal Court has jurisdiction.

-Further to answer the question of whether issuing an injunction against someone who is not a party to the case, in this case, the ISPs who are the third-party respondents, the Federal Court referred to Google v Equustek and stated: “…Justice Abella, writing for the majority, first noted that injunctions are equitable remedies and that the powers of a court with equitable jurisdiction are, subject to any relevant statutory limitation, unlimited, not restricted to any area of substantive law, and enforceable through court’s contempt power.”
+The Federal Court, in answer to the question of whether issuing an injunction against someone who is not a party to the case, in this case, the ISPs who are the third-party respondents, is possible, referred to Google v Equustek: “…Justice Abella, writing for the majority, first noted that injunctions are equitable remedies and that the powers of a court with equitable jurisdiction are, subject to any relevant statutory limitation, unlimited, not restricted to any area of substantive law, and enforceable through court’s contempt power.”

 Amongst all the third-party respondents, which included big communication companies such as Bell, Fido, Rogers, and Telus, only Teksavvy, one of the smaller companies, fought against the injunction.

-Teksavvy essentially argued that the case at hand is a site-clocking matter which should be decided by the Canada Radio-Television and Telecommunications Commission (“CRTC”) under the Telecommunications Act.
+Teksavvy essentially argued that this case was a site-clocking matter which should be decided by the Canada Radio-Television and Telecommunications Commission (“CRTC”) under the Telecommunications Act.
 By referring to the Telecommunications Act and the CRTC’s past decisions, Teksavvy argued that site-blocking should only be ordered in “exceptional circumstances.”
 It also provided supplementary written submissions on s.36 of the Telecommunications Act, which states: “Except where the Commission approves otherwise, a Canadian carrier shall not control the content or influence the meaning or purpose of telecommunications carried by it for the public.”